funatsufumiya/vscode-cakelisp/README.md

 ## Acknowledgements

-This repository was created as a fork of [janet-lang/vscode-janet](https://github.com/janet-lang/vscode-janet).
+This repository was created as a fork from [janet-lang/vscode-janet](https://github.com/janet-lang/vscode-janet) at [commit 0225a87](https://github.com/janet-lang/vscode-janet/commit/0225a87fb8c75d9dec024d592f2bdcf74f366e5e).